bitnami/containers/containers/zookeeper/README.md

 vi /path/to/zoo.cfg
 ```

-### Step 3: Restart Zookeeper
+### Step 3: Restart ZooKeeper

-After changing the configuration, restart your Zookeeper container for changes to take effect.
+After changing the configuration, restart your ZooKeeper container for changes to take effect.

 ```bash
 docker restart zookeeper